MichaelABryant/heart-disease-prediction/README.md

 ### Model Performance

 For this application it's important to minimize false negatives (i.e., people who have heart disease but were predicted not to).
-For this reason, the most important metric was sensitivity/recall, but I also took accuracy and AUC (ROC) into consideration to choose the best model.
-For these reasons, the best model was:
+For this reason, the most important metrics were recall and accuracy, but I also looked at AUC (ROC).
+The best model was:
 <br/><br/>
 **LogisticRegression**
 * Recall/Sensitivity: 0.90